camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/multi-namespace-deployment.md

 ## Team1 deployment

-This deployment will have Zeebe and web apps and authenticates against the main Keycloak.
+This deployment works with Zeebe, Operate, Tasklist, and Optimize, and authenticates against the main Keycloak:

 ```yaml
 # Namespace: camunda-team1